subprocezz/cryptography-tools/README.md

 ## Overview

-This project provides a set of classic cryptographic algorithms implemented in Python, specifically focusing on three ciphers: Caesar Cipher, Vigenère Cipher, and Nihilist cipher.
-Each algorithm allows for encryption and decryption of text, as well as brute-force attacks to find keys.
+This project provides a set of classics, modern and hash cryptographic algorithms implemented in Python.

 ## Table of Contents